jgchaparro/5.4-lab-powerbi/README.md

 [Power BI](https://www.tableau.com/) as Tableau is a data visualization tool which provides pictorial and graphical representations of data.

-Your aim in this lab is to create a **Power BI dashboard** that shows the insights you find useful from de given data.
+Your goal in this lab is to create a **Power BI dashboard** that shows the insights you find useful from de given data.

 ## Your `data`
 In the `data` folder you will find the following files: